-Prior to joining Booz Allen, Ashely served on active duty in the Air Force for 6 years as an intelligence officer.
-He’s since earned a master’s degree in national security from Johns Hopkins University and is now a lieutenant colonel in the U.S. Air Force Reserves, which stations him in Germany during service.
-“Booz Allen has been fantastic helping me balance both careers,” Ashely says.
+Ashely also serves as one of three chiefs of staff for the executive vice president and client-service officer supporting the defense, military intelligence, and space accounts.
+Prior to joining Booz Allen, he served on active duty in the Air Force for six years as an intelligence officer.
+He holds a master’s degree in national security from Johns Hopkins University and is a lieutenant colonel in the Air Force Reserve.

-For those looking to expand their career in the national security space or otherwise, Ashely says to “use your network.
-It’s amazing how we’re all connected across the community.”
-Don’t be afraid to share your whole self with others.
-It can lead to a career that is in sync with each and every part of who you are.
+His final piece of advice?
+“Don’t be afraid to share your whole self with others.
+It can lead to a career that’s in sync with each and every part of who you are.”